OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Ligation.md

   def vortex_and_centrifuge_samples ops
          labels = ops.map {|op| op.temporary[:label_string] }
          vortex_and_centrifuge_helper("tube set", labels, CENTRIFUGE_TIME, VORTEX_TIME,
-                      "to mix.", "to pull down the fluid.") show do
+                      "to mix.", "to pull down the fluid.", AREA) show do
         title "Check your tubes."
         check "Dried powder of reagents should be dissolved at this point.
 Look on the side of the tubes to check if you see any remaining powder.
 If you notice any powder remains on the side, rotate the tubes while vortexing for 5 seconds and centrifuge for 5 seconds."